Rugby-England's Jones sticks with tried and tested against Italy

 First-choice props Mako Vunipola and Kyle Sinckler return, with Luke Cowan-Dickie making his fourth start on his 28th appearance at hooker.

 Courtney Lawes comes in at blindside flanker, with Tom Curry continuing at openside and Billy Vunipola at Number Eight.
-Jack Willis joins Ben Earl on the bench as backrow cover.
+Jack Willis joins Ben Earl as backrow cover on the bench where Jones has opted for a 6/2 forwards/backs split.

+Explaining his midfield shuffle, Jones said: "We know that George and Owen operate well at 10 and 12.
+We'd like to get Sladey into the game more.

+"It was a difficult game for him (Lawrence against Scotland) but he's a young guy and this is all part of learning his trade.
+He is going to be a great player for us."

+"We want to be playing front-foot rugby, that's when we're at our best, that's when we are one of the most damaging teams in the world and that's what we want to get back to."

+Saturday's Italy clash will undoubtedly be the best opportunity England get to do that, but it is not clear how much Jones will learn from watching his established names rack up the points against a side looking more out of place in the competition with every passing season.

-Italy were beaten 50-10 by France in Rome last week to take their Six Nations losing streak to 28 games dating back to 2015.
+A callow Italy were crushed 50-10 by France in Rome last week to take their Six Nations losing streak to 28 games dating back to 2015.

 They have never beaten England in their 27 meetings and have shipped an average of almost 44 points in their last eight matches against them.